 This “Stepford wife” outcome is how they can shape another person into an acceptable and submissive form of self that no longer triggers their paranoia, suspicion and rage.
 You become a compliant and slavish adorer of them and give them total control, total decision making and total ownership of your reality and happiness.

-These sort of characters are extreme.
+These sorts of characters are extreme.
 If they lose control you will often see an extreme reaction.
-The courts are prone to hear about such a person who either stalks, pursues, attacks, kills or murder/suicides with an ex-partner once it’s over and the partner tries to get on with their life.
+The courts are prone to hear about such a person who either stalk, pursues, attacks kill or murders/suicides with an ex-partner once it’s over and the partner tries to get on with their life.